Find Affordable College Courses

 Overland Park, KS

-The in-demand master’s degree programs at Ottawa University - Kansas City helped the school earn the #5 place on this year’s ranking of the most popular curriculum and instruction schools in Kansas.
-Located in the medium-sized city of Overland Park, Ottawa University - Kansas City is a private not-for-profit college with a small student population.
+Out of the 10 schools in Kansas that were part of this year’s ranking, Ottawa University - Kansas City landed the # 5 spot on the list.
+Located in the city of Overland Park, Ottawa University - Kansas City is a private not-for-profit school with a fairly small student population.

 Of the 4 students majoring in curriculum at Ottawa University - Kansas City, 25% are male and 75% are female.

-Read full report on Curriculum & Instruction at Ottawa University - Kansas City
+Full Curriculum & Instruction at Ottawa University - Kansas City Report

 #5